Pimento Cheese #2 with Goat Cheese

 It’s really is just a combo of cheese, mayo, cream cheese, pimentos and a few other simple ingredients.
 The first time I adapted it using smoked gouda goat cheese.
 It added a nice smoky flavor.
 But I do miss the regular version.

 So I usually get my goat cheese like the pepper jack and smoked semi soft from Wheatsville.
 But a new neighbor told us that Central Market had a really fantastic goat cheese section.
+They had an amazing selection of various goat cheeses.

 I was so excited that they had goat milk cheddar.
 It was nice and mild.
 Not tangy.
 Perfect for pimento cheese.